-Runners will be bussed from the finish line at Cloudland State Park - 122 Cloudland Canyon Park Rd, Rising Fawn, GA 30738 to the start at Covenant College.
+Start at Cloudland State Park - 122 Cloudland Canyon Park Rd, Rising Fawn, GA 30738

 Thursday - March 5, 2020

 The race has a 14 hour total time limit with individual aid station cutoffs.
+See the Aid Station Matrix page for cut off times.
+Take special note of the 4:00 P.M. cut off at Covenant.
+We are not allowed to have runners in the National Battlefield Park 30 minutes after sunset.
+You must be leaving the Covenant AS by 4:00 P.M!!!
 It is YOUR responsibility to know these time limits.
 We DO NOT recommend basing your distance solely on GPS devices.
 GPS devices can vary in accuracy.
 If you are riding cutoffs then be prepared to not make a cutoff.
-We want everyone to finish, and have agreed that 14 hours is MORE than a fair time for a 50 mile course with less than 5,000 feet of gain.
 Please heed all volunteer instructions.
-If you do not make a cutoff time and are asked to stop you MUST surrender your bid.
+If you do not make a cut off time and are asked to stop you MUST stop.
 This is for your safety and to ensure all runners are accounted for at the end of the race.
-These are STRICT cutoffs and are for leaving the aid station, not getting to the aid station.
-AGAIN all cutoff times are for you LEAVING the aid station.
+These cut offs are for leaving the aid station, not getting to the aid station.
+AGAIN all cut off times are for you LEAVING the aid station.

 We will be tracking runners at various points along the course.
 Click LiveTrail to visit the tracking website.

 Please note that there will be road crossings that may not have crossing marshals.
 This could be during the daylight or during the dark.
 YOU ARE RESPONSIBLE FOR ENSURING YOUR SAFETY WHEN CROSSING THE ROAD.

 Much of the course is open to mountain bikes and horse traffic.
 ALWAYS give way to both.
 If you see someone on a horse ALWAYS walk with arms down, and make your presence known.
 In a calm manner, ask the rider what they want you to do and follow their instructions.
 A short time of walking or being stopped will not kill your race time.